danielclements/brick-fitness/README.md

  I wanted to build this project as a place for people to start a new journey of fitness and health, as I struggled to find the resources to get started as you tend to find a lot of conflicting information online.

+## Disclaimer Please Do not use any real cards with stripe, PLease use the USA test card
+### Card number 4242 4242 4242 4242 and random expiry and cvc code will be accepted

 ## UX